emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 ## How It Works

-The RocketMQ data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and RocketMQ's powerful message queue processing capabilities.
+The RocketMQ data integration is an out-of-the-box feature in EMQX that combines the real-time data capturing and transmission capabilities of EMQX with RocketMQ's powerful message queue processing capabilities.
 With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to RocketMQ for storage and management, eliminating the need for complex coding.

 <!-- The diagram below illustrates a typical architecture of data integration between EMQX and RocketMQ. -->